GRR vs NRR: Gross vs Net Revenue Retention Explained

 Optimization Priority Framework

 Step 1: Get GRR above 85%.
 Below that, you’re losing too much revenue to sustain growth.
 Every new customer you acquire is replacing someone who left.
 Diagnose whether churn is involuntary (failed payments) or voluntary (product gaps).
-Involuntary churn is easier to fix — dunning emails, card update reminders, grace periods.
+Involuntary churn is easier to fix, dunning emails, card update reminders, grace periods.

 Step 2: Get GRR above 90%.
 This is the benchmark for healthy SMB SaaS (OpenView Partners, 2024).
-Enterprise SaaS targets 95%+, but for bootstrapped products selling at €29–€99/mo, 90% is strong.
+Enterprise SaaS targets 95%+, but for bootstrapped products selling at €29–€99/mo, 90% is strong on the GRR side of GRR vs NRR.

 Step 3: Build expansion into your pricing.
 Once the floor is solid, add upgrade triggers.
 Usage-based tiers, seat-based pricing, or add-on features that customers naturally grow into.
 Track your ARR and MRR by cohort to see which pricing changes actually move NRR.